 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These little Devils on Horseback appetizers are called that because the dates are dark.
-Angels on Horseback use apricots instead of the dates.
-We have absolutely no idea why they are 'on horseback'.
+Angels on Horseback use oysters and Cherubs on Horseback use apricots instead of the dates.
+We have absolutely no idea why they are 'on horseback.'
 Perhaps it's because the bacon sits on the dates like a person sits on a horse?
 At any rate, these little bundles are just delicious.

 This is an ideal appetizer for entertaining.
 Just about everyone loves the combination of salty bacon with rich and sweet dates and smooth cheese.
 They should be served warm.
 You can assemble them ahead of time, and refrigerate, well covered, until just before serving.
 Another great idea for using this recipe is to add them to a salad.
 Just place two or three of the little bundles on top of a salad of mixed greens that have been dressed with a vinaigrette or honey mustard dressing.

-- Wrap one of the pieces of the bacon around each stuffed date, covering the cheese, and secure with a toothpick if necessary.
+Wrap one of the pieces of the bacon around each stuffed date, covering the cheese, and secure with a toothpick if necessary (you may have some bacon leftover).
 Place all of the stuffed and wrapped dates on broiler pan with a rack.

-- Preheat the broiler.
-Broil the bacon wrapped dates 4 to 6 inches from the heat source for 9 to 12 minutes, turning twice during the cooking time, until the bacon is crisp; don't let it burn!
+Preheat oven broiler to high.
+Broil the bacon-wrapped dates 4 to 6 inches from the heat source for 9 to 12 minutes, turning twice during the cooking time, until the bacon is crisp.
+Watch closely to prevent burning.
 Let stand for 5 minutes, then serve.